LumitoLuma/LumitoLuma/README.md

 -   [YOURLS/YORULS](https://github.com/YOURLS/YOURLS)

 ## Contributing to my repositories:
+If you want to contribute to the project, please contact me through [www.lumito.net/contact](https://lumito.net/contact) or open a Pull Request.

+You can contribute with the following things:

+-   Code improvements
+-   Ideas for future programs / services.

+Reporting bugs in the contact page is not allowed, unless you have reported them through **Issues** tab and you have not received any comments for a while (minimum a week).

 <!--
 **LumitoLuma/LumitoLuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.